bell-bot/ComputerSecurityNotes/notes/ComputerSecurityNotes.md

 - The server responds by sending a SYN/ACK packet, acknowledging its connection
 - The client responds by sending an ACK to the server, thus establishing connection
 ![TCP Connection Establishment](tcp_connection.png)

+<span style="color:blue">How does TCP ensure reliable ordering of future transmissions?</span>

+-

 ### Syn Flooding
 Send thousands of SYN requests to the victim